 Table of Contents

-Key Takeaways for Frugal Cleaning Hacks
+Key Takeaways to Save on Cleaning

 - Switch to reusable microfiber cloths and spray bottles to cut waste and costs.